 At last count he had seven or eight DSW projects in progress and about the same number of Panera remodels.
 Each chain—and so many others—having to rethink and repurpose their space, Pantazis is confident his services will remain in demand.

 It’s always been an evolving industry, says the man who’s been in some facet of construction since commencing with a seven-year stretch as project manager for the now defunct department store chain Mervyn’s in 1981.
-An architectural graduate of City College of San Francisco and the University of California, Berkeley, he’d hold executive positions with Gap Inc., Charles Schwab, Gateway and Microsoft, and then make some of those companies his clients upon founding Pantazis & Associates in Burlingame in 2004.
+An architectural graduate of City College of San Francisco and the University of California, Berkeley, he’d hold executive positions with Gap Inc., Charles Schwab and Gateway.

 The industry may change, but some of the best practices don’t, he reminds.
 That includes communication with clients, responding to their concerns and extending the relationship with the contractors and consultants who become part of the project.